 A star named after a special dog is often thought of as a memorial gift, but it can be a meaningful way to celebrate a living dog, too.
 Find out the name of your dog lover's pet and name a star for them through the International Star Registry.

 Let your gift recipient play dress up with new clothes for their dog.
 You can choose some fun costumes or gift functional clothes like a rain jacket, winter coat, or UV protective hat.
-Just make sure you know the dog's size so you can pick something that fits.
+Just make sure you know the dog's size so you can pick something that fits, and that their dog's ok with clothes.
 A failsafe choice is a one-size-fits-all bandana.

 Pet hair gets everywhere, including the car.
 A handheld vacuum cleaner can be a thoughtful and useful gift idea for a dog owner, and this one is designed specifically for tough-to-grab pet hair.
 It's a bit of a splurge, but the recipient might love it so much they'll even vacuum your car for you!